subba2048/subba2048.github.io/_pages/about.md

 ## [Industrial Defect Detection for Smart Manufacturing](https://github.com/your-username/project-4 "GitHub"){:target="_blank"}
 <img src='/images/project-4.png' alt='Project-4 Image' style="width:400px;height:auto;">

-Developed a computer vision-based defect detection system for automated inspection in manufacturing environments.
+A computer vision-based defect detection system for automated inspection in manufacturing environments.
 This project focuses on identifying anomalies and defects in industrial materials using deep learning models, simulating real-world quality control systems.

 ### What this project does
 - Detects defects in industrial images using deep learning and anomaly detection techniques